mati2251/WorkoutCustomer/doc/app/com.mateusz.workoutcustomer.menu/-home-fragment/-init-.md

 `HomeFragment()`

-class HomeFragment is for this display layout R.layout.fragment_home also it read old data to CardView
+class HomeFragment is for this display layout R.layout.fragment_home also it reads old data to CardView